 - Upwardly rotates scapula

 The serratus is essentially the anti-lat.
 Many people know of its functions on the scapula into protraction, but perhaps the most important function of the serratus anterior is its ability to retract the thorax.
 Just like a femur can move in an acetabulum or an acetabulum can move on a femur, the scapula can move on the thorax or the thorax can move on a stable scapula.
 So when the shoulder blades move forwards, we get protraction.
-When the scapula stay fixed and we move the thorax backwards with the serratus anterior, we get thorax or ribcage retraction.
+When the scapula stays fixed and we move the thorax backward with the serratus anterior, we get thorax or ribcage retraction.
 The protraction is what most people think of when they think serratus, but the retraction of the thorax component is actually much more important.
-Many extended individuals have actually shifted their thorax forwards, so they need the serratus anterior to act on the thorax to move the thorax backwards.
+Many extended individuals have actually shifted their thorax forwards, so they need the serratus anterior to act on the thorax to move the thorax backward.
 This gets the ribs down into internal rotation and restores the natural resting kyphosis of the ribcage.
 This secures the scaps on the ribcage, which gives them a nice congruent surface to fit on.
-As we have already written about, the scapula are round.
+As we have already written about, the scapula is round.
 The ribcage should be round.
-If we flatten out the ribcage too much, our scaps will not sit well and we will lose leverage of the muscles that control our scapula.
+If we flatten out the ribcage too much, our scaps will not sit well and we will lose the leverage of the muscles that control our scapula.
 By restoring this natural kyphosis with the serratus, we can give our scapula a stable base to sit on so they can effectively move overhead during a pull-up or chin-up without resorting to extension at the lumbar spine.

 - Spinous processes of T4-T12 vertebrae

 - Spine of the scapula

 - Flexes thoracic spine from T8-T12

 - External rotation of the scapula

 - Adduction of the scapula